-There are many books on habits that come and go but Atomic Habit is one of the most practical books in this segment.
+There are many books on habits that come and go but Atomic Habits is one of the most practical books in this segment.

 Here are 10 lessons from this book that will help you to create a better life.